Macedonian Ruins

 Being Discerning of Spirits

-In Exodus 20:11 we read that, “in six days the LORD made the heavens and the earth, the sea and all that is in them.”
-It would follow that during this time Yahweh also created the heavenly beings.
+In Exodus 20:11, we read that “In six days the LORD made the heavens and the earth, the sea and all that is in them.”
+It would follow that during this time, Yahweh also created the heavenly beings.
 It is likely, too, that they were set into an order or organization at that time.
 We see in Genesis that Yahweh established order and organization as he created.
 Each species would reproduce after its own kind and set boundaries for the seasons.
-Finally he placed man as head over all that was created:
+Finally, he placed man as head over all that was created:

 Then God said, “Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.”
 (Genesis 1:26)

 It would be reasonable to expect that he established a similar order to things in the heavenly realms.
-Satan’s original name or title was Helel, which is also translated shining one, morning star, or as the KJV has interpreted it, Lucifer.
-He was one of three cherubs or archangels who, with Gabriel and Michael, had very high standing in Yahweh’s order of things in the heavens.
+Satan’s original name or title was Helel, which is also translated as shining one, morning star, or, as the KJV has interpreted it, Lucifer.
+He was one of three cherubs or archangels who, with Gabriel and Michael, had a very high standing in Yahweh’s order of things in the heavens.
 We know him best as Satan or the devil.

 How you have fallen from heaven, O star of the morning [helel], son of the dawn!
 You have been cut down to the earth, you who have weakened the nations!
 But you said in your heart, 'I will ascend to heaven; I will raise my throne above the stars of God, and I will sit on the mount of assembly in the recesses of the north.
 I will ascend above the heights of the clouds; I will make myself like the Most High.'
 (Isaiah 14:12-14 emphasis is mine)

 Being one of the three cherubs may account for the rebellion of a third of the angels who chose to follow Satan rather than Yahweh.
-The divine or celestial beings, too, were created with a free will—the freedom to choose whom they will serve.
+The divine or celestial beings, too, were created with free will—the freedom to choose whom they will serve.

-Generally, these heavenly beings are treated with respect in scriptures.
+Generally, these heavenly beings are treated with respect in the scriptures.
 Not so of demons.
 Jesus showed little regard for the welfare of demons and taught the same to the disciples.
 He did, however, speak respectfully to the devil during his time of temptation.
-I do not believe that demons are capable of holding the power or authority that is attributed to rulers, powers, and principalities, since they seem to be consumed by sensual needs.
-It should be noted that in the KJV the word devils is an incorrect translation of the Greek word for demons.
+I do not believe that demons are capable of holding the power or authority that is attributed to rulers, powers, and principalities since they seem to be consumed by sensual needs.
+It should be noted that in the KJV, the word devils is an incorrect translation of the Greek word for demons.
 There is only one devil, and our approach to the devil needs to be different than our approach to demons.
 When using the KJV Bible, use another resource to help you differentiate between these two.

 The Bible does not identify the origin of demons.
 It seems unlikely that they represent the fallen angels, who number a third of those that Yahweh created.
-That demons are not likely fallen angels comes out of the words of Jude who wrote:
+That demons are not likely fallen angels comes out of the words of Jude, who wrote:

 And angels who did not keep their own domain, but abandoned their proper abode, He has kept in eternal bonds under darkness for the judgment of the great day (Jude 1:6).

 Yahweh has kept those who left their proper abode in eternal bonds under darkness until the judgment day.
 On that basis, it would follow that those fallen angels who had inappropriately ‘mingled’ with humankind are not free to roam today.
-That is not true of Satan and this may be because he is a cherub and not just an angel.
-It may also be true that not all of those angels who followed Satan left their proper abode and are therefore still free to roam in and out of heaven as sons of Yahweh.
+That is not true of Satan, and this may be because he is a cherub and not just an angel.
+It may also be true that not all of those angels who followed Satan left their proper abode and are, therefore, still free to roam in and out of heaven as sons of Yahweh.

-Of Demons, and Heavenly Beings
+Of Demons and Heavenly Beings

 But Michael the archangel, when he disputed with the devil and argued about the body of Moses, did not dare pronounce against him a railing judgment, but said, “The Lord rebuke you!”
 (Jude 1:9)

 There is a concern stemming from this verse as to the way we are to deal with heavenly beings.
 If Michael was hesitant to rail against the devil, should we not also be very careful?
-Being careful and respectful is always a proper approach, however, here it is not the demonic that Michael is cautious toward, but rather a heavenly being and a fellow cherub, the devil or Satan.
-In disputing over Moses’ body, however, it seems that Michael stood his ground, not giving in to the devil, and rather than stand there and argue the issue, Michael simply said, “If you have a problem with this, take it up with the Lord.”
+Being careful and respectful is always a proper approach; however, here, it is not the demonic that Michael is cautious toward, but rather a heavenly being and a fellow cherub, the devil or Satan.
+In a dispute over Moses’ body, however, it seems that Michael stood his ground, not giving in to the devil, and rather than stand there and argue the issue, Michael simply said, “If you have a problem with this, take it up with the Lord.”
 It was not in Michael’s position to make a railing judgment against the devil, but he did stand his ground.
 Again, this was a heavenly being, not a demon.

 Our approach to interacting with demons is quite clear in scripture—we are to cast them out.
 I would strongly suggest that we spend no time communicating with them in the process.